Grief Is Not Linear

 But living with an open heart also means loss.

-Whether through the death of a loved one, the end of a once-treasured relationship, or another less tangible form of loss, grief is an experience that none of us can escape forever.
+Whether through the death of a loved one, the end of a once-treasured relationship, or another, less tangible form of loss, grief has a way of finding us.
+And it doesn’t conform to a clear linear path.
+It’s a raw and difficult struggle—one that can be utterly unpredictable.

 When I lost my father as a teenager, a particularly kind teacher provided me with a notebook to write about my experiences.
 It was a tremendous gift.
 One of the best things we can do in times of loss is to consider our emotions and label them precisely.

+“Grief,” like “stress,” can become a catch-all word for a whole range of feelings.
+You might feel regret over a harsh comment that you will never have the chance to apologize for.
 You might feel abandoned, left to navigate the world without someone who was once your north star.
-Particularly if the loss comes at the end of a long illness, there might even be a sense of relief that the ordeal has finally ended, and then guilt as a response to that relief.
+There might even be a sense of relief that the ordeal has finally ended, and then guilt as a response to that relief, especially if the loss occurs after a long illness.

 I take a deep dive into grief in my conversation with Rob Bell, including personal reflections on the loss of my father.
 If you’re currently grieving, perhaps it can be of some help or comfort.